Snakemake pipeline

 Make sure you have installed everything as detailed in this tutorial, and then run the following command lines:

-Make sure you have installed sopa with the Cellpose extra
+Make sure you have installed sopa with the cellpose

-conda activate sopa # or an environment that has `snakemake`
+conda activate snakemake # or any environment that has `snakemake`

 # you can replace tuto.zarr by another path where the data will be saved